 Once into the mid 1950’s and beyond the focus would move away from home-based dining table designs and towards those with more universal uses.
 These would have the additional versatility of being practical for the workplace as an addition.

 The post war design need was very much mass-produced quality at affordable prices.
 There was also a need to conserve space.
 Many of the new home builds in this period were very small and tables that were able to be stored away would have many advantages.
-The three early dining table designs would all have this very clever feature.
+The three early Eames dining tables would all have this very clever feature.

 The DTM (Dining Table Metal) was released a short time after the L -shaped DTW.
 This table design topped the others with the most of intelligent designs regarding the legs.
 Clipped to the frame once standing, the legs simply push into the top underside in order to be completely hidden.
 There was no cumbersome action for the legs to be removed, merely simply pushing into the middle.
 The DTM was also available rectangular or square and available in natural ply or white or grey Micarta, a plastic-coated durable finish.